 These 60-min and 90-min skill sessions are designed to increase proficiency in the Olympic lifts.
 Includes a 1:1 call with Chad Vaughn.

 What you get in every session plan

 The warmups are designed to increase (for that specific day) and improve (for the purpose of insurance, health, and longevity) range of motion for the end range and quality demands of the Olympic lifts, and include the assistant exercises that benefit them.
 The workout section focuses on positional awareness and strength and implements the concept of progression toward the full movements within the day and through the weeks.
-Lastly, in the warm down section, you will see a mobility rotation that will not only aid in overcoming the prior work, but prepare the body for upcoming workouts, and contribute to improving overall mobility over time.

 Athletes will build a foundation through developing mobility, positional awareness, and strength that will enable them to handle greater loads, as well as maintain technique and quality through fatigue in WODs.